A Swedish Easter: The symbols, the food, the traditions...

 1/8 teaspoon cream of tartar

-4 cups ground almonds (or almond meal)
+4 cups ground almonds (or almond flour)

 2 egg whites